undergrad-partner-school

 Student to Faculty Ratio

-According to the most recent data, the student-faculty ratio at Washington Adventist University was 7:1: that means 7 students per one teacher, which is considered a good ratio.
-The faculty of this school consists of 249 members, according to the most recent data reported.
-Out of that number, there were 120 men and 129 women.
-The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at Washington Adventist University.
+In 2021, this ratio at Washington Adventist University was 9:1.
+That means that there were 9 times more students than teachers at this school.
+The faculty of this school consists of 126 members, according to the most recent data reported.
+Out of that number, there were 53 men and 73 women.
+The fact that female faculty members outnumber the male ones at this school speaks volumes for gender equality at Washington Adventist University.

 Student Population Diversity Graph